 2. Do birds need to be fed?

 The ornithologists recommend placing bird feeders only in urban environments.
 That’s because in cities the distribution of food is already highly conditioned by human factors, for example, open trash bins or food remains on the terrace of a bar.
 Meanwhile, in non-urban environments, birds are still influenced by human activity, especially by agriculture.
-Also, birds in non-urban areas usually have natural food sources which are distributed seasonally and following the rhythms of nature.
+Also, birds in non-urban areas usually have natural food sources that are distributed seasonally and following the rhythms of nature.
 This means that the negative impact of feeders in urban areas is much smaller compared to the other types of environments.

 3. Don’t skip the cleaning